iSchool-at-Illinois/is203/md/CourseMaterials.md

 - Wallis, W. D. (2012). *A Beginner's Guide to Finite Mathematics*.
 Birkhäuser.
 - Magnus, P. D. (2012). *forallx: An Introduction to Formal Logic*.
 Albany, NY: SUNY.

+All of these books are available free of charge online via the university library catalog.